-I’m a woman, in my 20’s and am from the American Midwest.
-I’m also currently in college and am going into the medical field.
-I’m a feminist, a scientist, a musician, a swing dancer, a dreamer, and a million other irrelevant things.
+I’m a female in my 20’s and am from the American Midwest.
+I’m a heathcare professional, a feminist, a scientist, a musician, a swing dancer, a dreamer, and a million other irrelevant things.

 Oh yeah, and I’m a survivor of multiple sexual assaults.